ABuarque/Arduino-sending-and-receiving-string/README.md

 # Arduino-sending_and_receiving_strings
 It's an experience which shows how to make a simple communication between Arduino boards using the NRF24L01 transceiver.

-To the code work, you should add the library on udes_libraries folder on libraries folder of your Arduino IDE.
+To the code work, you should add the library on used_libraries folder on libraries folder of your Arduino IDE.

 HARDWARE SETTINGS